timtroendle/money-land/README.md

 ## Be notified of successes or fails

 As the execution of this workflow may take long, you can get notified whenever the execution terminates either successfully or unsuccessfully.
-Notification are handled by the webservice [IFTTT](https://ifttt.com/) for which you need a free account.
-To activate notifications, add your IFTTT webhooks apikey to the configuration using the configuration key `ifttt_apikey`.
+Notification are handled by the webservice [Pushcut](https://pushcut.io/) for which you need a free account.
+To activate notifications, add your Pushcut secret to the configuration using the configuration key `pushcut_secret`.
 For example, you may want to choose running the workflow the following way to receive notifications:

-    snakemake --use-conda --config ifttt_apikey=<your-apikey>
+    snakemake --use-conda --config pushcut_secret=<your-secret>

-This workflow will then trigger the IFTTT events `snakemake_succeeded` and `snakemake_failed`.
-You can build IFTTT applets that react to these events, and for example let the notification be pushed to your phone or let your internet-connected light bulb flash red or green.
-[Here's an example](https://pimylifeup.com/using-ifttt-with-the-raspberry-pi/) that you can use as a starting point.
+This workflow will then trigger the Pushcut notifications `snakemake_succeeded` and `snakemake_failed`.

 ## Units and scaling